grafana/loki/docs/sources/setup/install/helm/concepts.md

 ## Canary

-This chart installs the [canary app]({{< relref "../../../operations/loki-canary" >}}) by default.
+This chart installs the [Loki Canary app]({{< relref "../../../operations/loki-canary" >}}) by default.
 This is another tool to verify the Loki deployment is in a healthy state.
-It can be disabled with `lokiCanary.enabled=false`.
+It can be disabled by setting `lokiCanary.enabled=false`.

 ## Gateway